-The Contemporary Music Research Centre (CMRC) at the University of York supports and promotes creativity in contemporary music of all kinds.
+The Contemporary Music Research Cluster (CMRC) at the University of York supports and promotes creativity in contemporary music of all kinds.

 We are firmly committed to the idea of practice as research and our staff and students are all dedicated to the creation of new music through composition, improvisation and performance.

-The CMRC hosts a packed schedule of seminars, performances and workshops every term, with distinguished visiting artists and scholarship.
+The CMRC hosts a packed schedule of seminars, performances and workshops every term, with distinguished visiting artists and scholars.

 - Professor William Brooks